Enable LDAP

 TLS CA certificate file path

-CA certificate path in ADCM container volume
+CA certificate path in the ADCM container volume

 No